top of page

 Objective Well-Being as a Constraint, Not a Solution

 Objective well-being is essential.
 Without stable access to basic needs, health, and resources, psychological functioning becomes significantly more difficult.
+Objective well-being is traditionally captured through surveys, such as household income and consumption surveys, but these methods can be costly and time-consuming, making frequent updates challenging for many countries.
 But once those conditions are in place, further improvement depends on something else.

 It depends on how the individual system operates within those conditions.

 This is the distinction that often goes unrecognized.
 External improvements can create opportunity, reduce harm, and support development.
+There have been numerous attempts to develop composite indices of objective well-being, such as the Human Development Index (HDI) and the Genuine Progress Indicator (GPI), which combine a range of social, economic, and environmental indicators to provide a more holistic picture of societal progress than traditional measures like GDP.
 But they do not build the internal structure required for stability, direction, or resilience.

 That structure must be developed separately.